mutablelogic/go-llm/README.md

 # Interact with Claude to retrieve news headlines, assuming
 # you have an API key for Anthropic and NewsAPI
 docker run \
-  --interactive -e MISTRAL_API_KEY -e NEWSAPI_KEY \
+  -e OLLAMA_URL -e MISTRAL_API_KEY -e NEWSAPI_KEY \
   ghcr.io/mutablelogic/go-llm:latest \
-  chat claude-3-5-haiku-20241022 --prompt "What is the latest news?"
+  chat mistral-small-latest --prompt "What is the latest news?" --no-stream
 ```

-See below for more information on how to use the command-line tool (or how to install it
+See below for more information on how to use the command-line tool (or how to
-if you have a `go` compiler).
+install it if you have a `go` compiler).

 ## Programmatic Usage